When building SaaS products for various markets, small web development teams can have a hard time dealing with language and cultural differences.

-Yes, that’s right.
-With about 1 billion speakers, Mandarin claims the top spot as the world’s most common language, followed by Spanish with about 400 million speakers and with English coming in at third with 335 million speakers.
+Yes, that's right.
+With about 1 billion speakers, Mandarin is the world's most common language, followed by Spanish with about 400 million speakers, and English at third with 335 million speakers.

 Coming from Western countries, we tend to believe that English is the only language we need to be concerned with.
 However, if you are looking to expand your business, a glimpse into Asian or South American countries will quickly tell you that there is more than one language.

 English first.Building a first prototype of your SaaS product, chances are high that you will start off using English as your prior language.

 Although English has only 335 million native speakers, another 1.5 billion people know how to speak English at various levels of proficiency.
 With these numbers in mind, it’s perfectly fine to kick off the ground with an English-only product.

 Benefits of a multilingual SaaS productYou may reach a point where a significant number of your customers are not familiar with English and will start asking for your product and features in their native language.

 Usersnap reached that phase recently and we decided to expand our product and websites language-wise.

 We started with translating our website feedback widget to just 15 languages and now we are already at 25.

 I’ve collected some of the most interesting benefits we came across building a multilingual SaaS product.